Skip to content

 parallel bool

 Execute the computation in parallel.
-Unused for pandas-like APIs.
+Used for Polars only.

 False